cjbrock/complex_star_wars_build/README.md

 # TODO
+User experience:
 1. List the star wars categories that a user can choose
 2. User chooses category
 3. List the top 10 objects from that category
 4. User chooses object
 5. Display more details about the object

+Video for beginning of the build: https://youtu.be/Qj__OMxtSlo

 # GoodFullStarWars